- Trust Marketing Platform

 Respond to every review

-Yes, even the negative ones.
-Study after study has shown that customers are 71% more likely to buy from businesses that respond to their online reviews - it shows that your company is committed to customer service, and responding to every review increases your star rating over time.
+Study after study has shown that customers are 71% more likely to buy from businesses that respond to their online reviews - it shows that your company is committed to customer service and addressing issues.
 Whether you train your team to respond consistently, or use a third-party review management service like Widewail - just do it!

 Bite-sized, to-the-point, trend-driven local marketing stories and tactics.

 Maintain Accurate Listings